 dataProductType – must always be “S212”

-dataReference – UUID that is equal to the gml:id of the VTSDigitalInformationMessage in the payload.
+dataReference – UUID that is equal to the gml:id of the VTSDigitalInformationMessage in the upload message that the subscription is related to.
+This must only be the UUID-part of the gml:id with the “id-“ prefix removed.

+If a subscription is created with no dataReference or a dataReference that does not refer to a received clearance message the server must respond with HTTP status 400.

 productVersion – is not expected but may be any valid version of S-212.